Economy of Vietnam: Services and tourism

 In 2004, services accounted for 38.2% of gross domestic product (GDP).
 From 1994 to 2004, GDP attributable to the service sector grew at an average annual rate of 6.0%.

+By 2024, the service sector had expanded significantly, contributing more than half of Vietnam's GDP.
+In the first quarter of 2024 alone, services grew by 6.12% year-on-year and accounted for 52.23% of GDP growth, underscoring their rising role in the national economy.

 Tourism

-In 2012, Vietnam welcomed 6.8 million international visitors and the number is expected to reach over 7 million in 2013.
+In 2012, Vietnam received 6.8 million international visitors and the number is expected to reach over 7 million in 2013.
 Vietnam keeps emerging as an attractive destination.
 In TripAdvisor's list of top 25 destinations Asia 2013 by travelers' choice, there are four cities of Vietnam, namely Hanoi, Ho Chi Minh City, Hoi An and Ha Long.

-2016 was the first year ever which Vietnam welcomed over 10 million international visitors.
+2016 was the first year ever which Vietnam received over 10 million international visitors.
 Since then, this figure has continued to rise.
 In 2019, Vietnam with 18 million international visitors was fifth most visited country in the Asia-Pacific region as per World Tourism rankings released by the United Nations World Tourism Organization.

-During the COVID-19 pandemic in Vietnam, the country has suspended issuance of all tourist visa since March 2020, as of September 2020, the country is still closed for foreign tourists, with plans to reopen for tourism from a limited number of Asian countries.
-The country recorded a 98% year-on-year drop in foreign visitors for April 2020.
-With no reopening for tourists in sight, the government has called for the promotion of domestic tourism.
-Total tourism revenues dropped by over 60% year-on-year for July 2020.
+During the COVID-19 pandemic in Vietnam, the country suspended issuance of all tourist visas from March 2020 and recorded a 98% year-on-year drop in foreign visitors for April 2020.
+Furthermore, Total tourism revenues dropped by over 60% year-on-year for July 2020.
+The country reopened to international arrivals in March 2022.

-Labour Export
+In the first six months of 2024, Vietnam received 6,943,961 tourist arrivals representing an increase over the same period in 2023 of 65.7 percent.

+Tourism has also become a major contributor to the national economy, generating revenues equivalent to around 6.6% of Vietnam's GDP in 2024, with forecasts suggesting an increase to over 7% in 2025.

+The largest sources of international visitors in 2024 were South Korea, China, and the United States, together accounting for nearly half of total arrivals.

+In support of this growth, Vietnam has expanded infrastructure with new international terminals at Hanoi and Ho Chi Minh City airports, alongside investments in coastal resort zones such as Da Nang and Phu Quoc.